dev-fortress/aws-credentials/README.md

 ## AWS Credentials Finder

-This **NetExec** module is designed to search for files named **"credentials"** on remote servers running **Windows**.
+This new **NetExec** module is designed to search for files named **"credentials"** on remote servers running **Windows** and **Linux**.
 It is ideal for locating AWS configuration files in security environments, allowing quick identification of the paths where these critical files are stored.

 ### Features:
 - Scans Windows servers for files named `credentials`.